 - Topping (options): roasted pine nuts, micro-greens and/or dill weed

-* Use fresh ripe tomatoes for a better tasting soup.
+** Only use fresh ripe tomatoes for a better tasting soup.
+If fresh ones are not available, substitute with canned plum tomatoes.

 Oven: 230°C / 450°F (standard oven) 220°C / 430°F (fan oven)